ministryofjustice/prisoner-content-hub-frontend/README.md

 ### Running tests

-Mocha and Chai are used for unit and integration tests
+Jest is used for unit and integration tests

     npm run test